kognise/obsidian-aviation/FAR/Volume 3/N War risk insurance/0198 Aviation insurance.md

 Application may be made for insurance against loss or damage to the following persons, property, or interests:

-\(a\) Aircraft, or insurable items of an aircraft, engaged in eligible operations under §198.1.
+\(a\) Aircraft, or insurable items of an aircraft, engaged in eligible operations under [[Volume 3/N War risk insurance/0198 Aviation insurance.md#§198.1   Eligibility of aircraft operation for insurance.|§198.1]].

 \(b\) Any individual employed or transported on the aircraft referred to in paragraph (a) of this section.